mullvad/mullvadvpn-app/README.md

     ./target/debug/list-relays > dist-assets/relays.json
     ```

-1. Run the backend daemon debug binary with verbose logging to the terminal with:
+1. Run the daemon debug binary with verbose logging to the terminal with:
     ```
     sudo ./target/debug/mullvad-daemon -vv --resource-dir dist-assets/
     ```
     It must run as root since it it modifies the firewall and sets up virtual network interfaces
     etc.

-## Building and running the frontend (electron app)
+## Building and running the Electron GUI app

 1. Install all the JavaScript dependencies by running:
     ```bash
     yarn install
     ```

-1. Start the frontend in development mode by running:
+1. Start the GUI in development mode by running:
     ```bash
     yarn run develop
     ```